 Updated on: 21 April 2022

-What does the red traffic light setting mean for landlords and tenants?
+What does the orange traffic light setting mean for landlords and tenants?

 To find out what traffic light setting your region is at see the Unite Against COVID-19 website.(external link)